Sonictherocketman/Open-Microblog/README.markdown

 - username: A Twitter-like username.
 Must no greater than 25 characters.
 - user\_id: A universally unique (or as close as possible) id.
 This identifies the user.
 (Think UUID)
+- profile: A URL for the user's public page.
+This should be the human readable profile NOT the XML feed.
 - link: URL to the feed.
 If the feed is paginated, then the link to the most recent page.
 - language: The main language for the feed.
 - lastBuildDate: The date and time that the last item was added to the feed.